 Affordable housing units rent for less than the market rate and are reserved for people who earn less than average income.
 Affordable housing is essential because most people experiencing homelessness simply can’t find a home they can afford.

-600,000 people spend 90% of their income towards rent.
+600,000 people in L.A.
+County spend 90% of their income towards rent.
 The result is hundreds of thousands of people living one missed paycheck or emergency away from being displaced from their homes.
 We see this playing out on our streets.

 How to talk about ending homelessness